 The street address of the conference venue is Runeberginkatu 14–16, Helsinki; see our maps for the exact location.
 This is the main building of the Aalto University School of Business; simply searching for “Aalto University School of Business” on Google Maps should find it.

 The venue is just a 15-minute walk from the central railway station.
 You can follow the “Arkadiankatu” street from the railway station.
 Most hotels and the main tourist attractions are also within a walking distance.

 There are also plenty of public transportation options available.
-Perhaps the most useful is tram line 2; the map above shows a part of the route and the most relevant stops.
+Perhaps the most useful is tram line 2; our maps show a part of the route and the most relevant stops.
 For some hotels that are a bit further away, metro train (underground) is also useful; the metro station closest to the conference venue is called “Kamppi”.

 Check the HSL route maps and the HSL Journey Planner for more information on public transportation options in Helsinki; Google Maps is also usually well up-to-date regarding routes and timetables in Helsinki.

 All local trains, metro, trams, buses, and the ferry to Suomenlinna use the same ticket system — see HSL web pages for information on the ticket prices.
 Helsinki Airport is located outside Helsinki, so you will need a regional ticket for the airport train connection, while for most other trips a Helsinki internal ticket is fine.
 Ticket vending machines also sell tram tickets that are valid for one tram trip, as well as day tickets and multi-day tickets.
 Buy tickets before boarding.
 Single tickets are usually valid for approx. 1 hour from the moment you bought it; there is no need to validate it separately.
 Here are some examples of ticket prices: